Rahul is a TV addict who can never get enough of good shows. His all-time favorites are The Wire, Breaking Bad, and The Sopranos.

 1. The Last Kingdom

 The Last Kingdom takes place around 872 A.D.
 The time period had Vikings raiding England pretty frequently, terrorizing its population and looting everything.
-The main protagonist, Uhtred, is captured by Vikings and raised by them.
+The main protagonist, Uhtred, is captured and raised by Vikings.
 Which side will he be on?
 Will he choose the people who raised him or his own?

 Not a lot of people are watching this one.
 If you are not, you need to start binge- watching right now!
 You'll definitely dig it.